 Please send articles, reports, opinions, reflections, reviews and works in progress for upcoming issues.
 Issues of SiSAL Journal are published in March, June, September and December of each year.
 Currently, authors can expect accepted articles to be published within six months of submission.

-Special issue featuring papers from the AILA Congress: Research Network on Learner Autonomy symposium, Rio de Janeiro, August, 2017 edited by Moira Hobbs and Kerstin Dofs.
+Special issue featuring papers from the AILA Congress: Research Network on Learner Autonomy symposium, Rio de Janeiro, August, 2017 edited by Jo Mynard, Diego Mideros, and Christine Oleary.

 Copyright held by individual authors.